nrfconnect/sdk-nrf/samples/wifi/sta/README.rst

    :local:
    :depth: 2

-The Station sample demonstrates how to connect the Wi-Fi station to a specified access point using Dynamic Host Configuration Protocol (DHCP).
+The Station sample demonstrates how to connect the Wi-Fi® station to a specified access point using Dynamic Host Configuration Protocol (DHCP).

 Requirements
 ************